Glif 7th, Yieda

 ‘I-I know,’ Coff sighed.
 ‘I had to w-wait until she was asleep before I could clean her w-wound.
 I don’t know how w-we can possibly get her to dri-drink any of this—’

-Coff laughed.
-‘You th-think th-that will work?’
+Coff cocked his head.
+‘You th-think th-that will w-work?’

 ‘Why not?
 It’s worked before!’